cps-sei/dmplc/dmpl/test/rv2015/README.txt

 $ cd $PKGROOT/dart-smc
 $ ./dart-smc

 Select the experiment from the drop-down list.
+You must select your desired experiment before starting any simulation clients.

 -- Experiment 1 in the paper is exp1.